expectedparrot/edsl/docs/starter_tutorial.rst

 We also demonstrate methods for applying logic and rules to surveys, piping answers and adding data to questions, and analyzing survey results as datasets.

 You can also `view this notebook at the Coop <https://www.expectedparrot.com/content/2d0c7905-933c-441a-8203-741d9dd942c9>`_, a platform for creating, storing and sharing AI-based research.
-Learn more about Coop in the `Coop <https://docs.expectedparrot.com/en/latest/coop.html>`_ section of the documentation.
+Learn more in the `Coop <https://docs.expectedparrot.com/en/latest/coop.html>`_ section of the documentation.

 Please also see an :ref:`overview` of features and common use cases for EDSL, and a :ref:`checklist` of tips on using EDSL effectively.